Tessera Research Collective

 With Myanmar’s final election phase ending on January 26, 2026, this report argues that lasting stability depends less on the electoral process than on curbing the military’s corrupt revenue networks

-A Postdoctoral Researcher, University of Leicester and King’s College London.
-Catherine Moez is a postdoctoral researcher at the University of Leicester and King’s College London, currently working on a project
+Catherine Moez is a postdoctoral researcher at the University of Leicester and King’s College London, currently working on a project on long-run public opinion on immigration in Europe.
+Previously (2024-2025),

 Our Team

-Tessera is led by a dedicated team of graduate students, currently serving in leading roles across four branches:
+Tessera is led by a dedicated team of graduates currently serving in leading roles across four branches: Leadership, Research, Editorial, and Publishing & Outreach.
+Each member contributes to shaping the collective’s direction and advancing its mission.

 Team Lead, Co-Founder